Review by Edward Kliszus

 The Met’s Production

-The context of Strauss’ musical evolution crafts a rationale for celebration and veneration of the Met’s production of Ariadne.
+The context of Strauss’ musical evolution crafts a rationale for the celebration and veneration of the Met’s production of Ariadne.
 Many of Ariadne’s loyal followers inform their admiration from an appreciation of a courageous, virtuosic, Wagnerian power cast of singers.
 Great artists likewise can display their virtuosity in Strauss’ brilliantly orchestrated coruscating sonic landscape.

 Norwegian soprano Lise Davidsen (Ariadne) filled the theater with sheer melodic rapture, capturing Strauss’ soaring vistas and dramatic heights with aplomb.
 Her Gibt es kein Hinüber is breathtakingly beautiful.

 The role of Zerbinetta is particularly compelling for virtuoso fans, placing extraordinary technical demands on the coloratura soprano.
 In the aria Großmächtige Prinzessin in the second act, Strauss conflates seemingly incongruent elements of bel canto style singing with twentieth-century harmonic and melodic idioms.
 A historical preferent performance of the aria is by Edita Gruberova.
-Few sopranos can conquer this work and execute it with apparent ease: hats off and well-deserved sustained applause for Brenda Rae and her Zerbinetta.
+Few sopranos can easily conquer this work and execute it: hats off and well-deserved sustained applause for Brenda Rae and her Zerbinetta.
 Rae’s performance was graceful and glittering, delightfully luminous.
 Here is an excerpt of Rae singing Noch glaub’ ich dem einem from Ariadne in the current season.